The Stonesfield Soap Company

 How it all started…

-My interest in home-made soaps and skin care products came about after, of all things, my daughter’s 10th birthday party in early 2011.
+My interest in home-made soaps and skin care products came about from a combination of two things: my daughter’s 10th birthday party in early 2011 and my dry, sensitive skin.
 She wanted a ‘Spa Science’ party, so I investigated the new world of ‘melt and pour’ soap, lip balms (albeit from a commercial children’s kit) and bath fizzy powder (bath bomb mix).
 The party was a great success, I found that I had really enjoyed it and wanted to find out more about ‘home-made’ bath and skin-care products.

 Three things then happened: